 - Mix until you barely have streaks of flour, but do not overmix.
 It will be lumpy and not completely mixed and that is fine.

-- Add the blackberries and mix lightly.
+- Add 1 and ½ cups blackberries and stir lightly.
 Be careful not to mash them.
 I do it with a rubber spatula.

 - Divide evenly among the muffin cups or muffin liners.